 - Tags are automatically saved after being placed.
 No additional saving is required.

 Reviewers can manipulate tags and text the same way that Translators can modify confirmed segments.
-However, once a segment has been accepted, tags cannot be further manipulated unless the segment is unaccepted.

 Tags are auto-propagated with 100% TM matches.
 This means that if you change tag positions in a segment and another segment has the same source tags, the target tags will be propagated to match.
 Note that you must have forward and/or backward auto-propagation turned on in "Settings."
 100% or 101% TM matches with the same source text but different source tags will be degraded to 99% matches, while a 100% or 101% TM match with matching source tags is leveraged, the target tags will be leveraged as well.